Music

 DELIVERY

 Music is delivered both as a discrete subject each week via the Charanga Musical Schools programme and as part of the wider curriculum in school.
 As a member of Norfolk Music Hub, KS2 children at Moorlands are given the opportunity to learn to play a tuned instrument through peripatetic music lessons with a specialist music teacher.
-Children in Lower KS2 also receive whole class tuned instrument tuition for a half term with a specialist music teacher provided by Norfolk Music Hub.
-Enrichment activities such as a KS1 and KS2 choir are provided for those children wishing to attend and the school always participates in the local musical performances organised by the Great Yarmouth Schools Music Association.
+Enrichment activities such as a KS1 and KS2 choir are provided for those children wishing to attend and the school likes to participate in the local musical performances organised by the Great Yarmouth Schools Music Association.

 COVERAGE